AI Mark IV radar: Dowding and AI

 Through August and September 1940 the Luftwaffe met the Dowding system in the Battle of Britain, and in spite of great effort, failed to defeat Fighter Command.
 Tizard's letter of 1936 proved prophetic; with their loss during the day, the Luftwaffe moved to a night campaign.
 The Blitz began in earnest in September.
 Dowding had been under almost continual criticism from all quarters long before this point; he was still in power after the normal retirement age for officers, had a prickly personality that earned him the nickname "Stuffy", and kept tight-fisted control over Fighter Command.
 He was also criticized for his inactivity in ending the fight between Keith Park and Trafford Leigh-Mallory, commanders of 11 and 12 Group around London.
 Nevertheless, he had the favour of Winston Churchill and the demonstrated success of the Battle of Britain, which rendered most complaints moot.

 The Blitz changed everything.
 In September 1940 the Luftwaffe flew 6,135 night sorties, leading to only four combat losses.
 The Dowding system was incapable of handling night interceptions in a practical manner, and Dowding continued to state that the only solution was to get AI into operation.
 Seeking alternatives, the Chief of the Air Staff, Cyril Newall, convened a review committee under the direction of John Salmond.
 Salmond built a heavyweight panel including Sholto Douglas, Arthur Tedder, Philip Joubert de la Ferté, and Wilfrid Freeman.

 At their first series of meetings on 14 September, the Night Defence Committee began collecting a series of suggestions for improvements, which were discussed in depth on 1 October.
 These were passed on to Dowding for implementation, but he found that many of their suggestions were already out of date.
 For instance, they suggested building new radars that could be used over land, allowing the fight to continue throughout the raid.
 A contract for this type of radar had already been sent out in June or July.
-They suggested that the filter room at RAF Bentley Priory be devolved down to the Group headquarters to improve the flow of information, but Dowding had already gone a step further and devolved night interception to the Sector level at the airfields.
+They suggested that the filter room at RAF Bentley Priory be devolved to the Group headquarters to improve the flow of information, but Dowding had already gone a step further and devolved night interception to the Sector level at the airfields.
 Dowding accepted only four of the suggestions.